rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 Listing 9-7: A function that returns errors to the calling code using the `?` operator

-The `?` placed after a `Result` value is defined to work in almost the same way as the `match` expressions we defined to handle the `Result` values in Listing 9-6.
+The `?` placed after a `Result` value is defined to work in almost the same way as the `match` expressions we defined to владение the `Result` values in Listing 9-6.
 If the value of the `Result` is an `Ok`, the value inside the `Ok` will get returned from this expression, and the program will continue.
 If the value is an `Err`, the `Err` will be returned from the whole function as if we had